ajinkyagadewar/ips-test/readme.md

 - Databases - MySQL for Development and SQLite for Testing
 - Mocking is used for Testing External APIs
 - Interfaces created for => Tags, Users and Reminders
+- Events used to create Contacts in Infusion Soft as soon as user is created in portal
+- Traits used in test to remove redundant code

+## Best Points

+- Code will work for any number of courses and modules
+- Highly flexible
+- Very low coupled
+- Interfaces used to interact with low level business logic
+- PHPMetrics shows it to be a high quality code.
+Added CodeCoverage report